bigskysoftware/htmx/www/content/docs.md

 The first tool htmx provides to help further secure your application is the [`hx-disable`](/attributes/hx-disable) attribute.
 This attribute will prevent processing of all htmx attributes on a given element, and on all elements within it.
-So, for example, if you were including raw HTML content in a template (again, not recommended!) then you could place a div around the content with the `hx-disable` attribute on it:
+So, for example, if you were including raw HTML content in a template (again, this is not recommended!) then you could place a div around the content with the `hx-disable` attribute on it:

 ```html
 <div hx-disable>